harveyt/moysetutoring/content/post/Jack.md

 weight: 100
 ---

-## Creative writing suggested by Stephen King
+## *Creative writing suggested by Stephen King*

 Jack is bone weary.
-The past few weeks have been draining and he needs to take some time to think, to regroup somehow.
+The past few weeks have been exhausting and he needs to take some time to think, to regroup somehow.
 The London traffic is treacle-slow: Saturday afternoon in Greenwich and the tourists are out in force.
 Gaggles of teenagers arm-in-arm making their way up the high street;
-groups of elderly Japanese, following their earnest guide who holds a yellow umbrella aloft and steers them towards the Cutty Sark.
-At least his journey home gives him time to reflect, even though, he calculates, it would have been faster to walk.
+groups of elderly Japanese, following their earnest guide who holds a yellow umbrella aloft and steers them towards the *Cutty Sark.* At least his journey home gives him time to reflect, even though, he calculates, it would have been faster to walk.
 No matter.
 He is looking forward to a couple of hours in his own head.